surifirstpin/biplus_documentation/docs/Model.md

 ## mappings

 ### Mapping Parameters used in the model:
-- **Name** of the database table
+- **Name** of the database table.
-- **Label** changes the way that model should appear in the visualization if not by default it uses the name of the
+- **Label** changes the way that model should appear in the visualization if not by default it uses the name of the model.
-- **Filters** is optional list of filter expression derived for calculation of the measures Join establishes the relationship between visualization and views,here we use 3 types of join parameter join,join_type,join_on.
+- **Filters** is optional list of filter expression derived for calculation of the measures.
+- **Join** establishes the relationship between visualization and views,here we use 3 types of join parameter join,join_type,join_on.
-Join can derive the relationship between 2 views based on the condition Join_type derives which type of join to apply (Left,Right,inner join) Join_on derives the relationship between how to join two tables
+- **Join** can derive the relationship between 2 views based on the condition
+- **Join_type** derives which type of join to apply (Left,Right,inner join)
-           welcome to biplus
+- **Join_on derives the relationship between how to join two tables welcome to biplus
 ## Model Filters